Mario-F/cert-manager-selfservice/README.md

 ## Development

+### Web

+The [web project](./web/README.md) will bundled on build time into the executable, so you need to make sure the web project is build before.

 ### Testing

 The most simplest usage (for testing) would to run cert-manager-selfservice with your local kubeconfig, this can be done by: